Getting married in Japan

 Divorce in Japan

 For information on divorce proceedings in Japan please contact either your local city office, or the Family Court of Japan.
 If you require further advice, you could consider seeking private, independent legal advice.
-We maintain a list of lawyers around Japan some of whom practice in Japanese divorce proceedings.
+Please refer to the list of lawyers (bottom of page) whom practice in Japanese divorce proceedings and family law matters.

 Marriage in Australia